MAXFIELD GENEALOGY IN AMERICA

 Other names confused with Maxfield, and their frequency in the 1930 Census are: Manfield (229), Marfield (135), Maxville (43), Morfield (35), Monfield (10), Munfield (10), MacField (7), and Macksfield (4).
 Many of these are mistakes for Maxfield.
 The last mentioned, Macksfield, being a phonetic spelling, was more common in older records.

-Following are the 75 Maxfield lines in America for which I have at least 20 names in my database.
-I have listed the twenty lines that can be traced to an immigrant (or a person claimed to be child of an immigrant) in chronological order of immigration.
-The remaining "fragments" of lines I have listed in approximate chronological order.
+Following are the 26 Maxfield lines in America for which I have at least ten names in my database, that can be traced to an immigrant (or a person claimed to be child of an immigrant) in chronological order of immigration.
+Then follow 29 additional line "fragments" not traced to an immigrant, for which I have at least forty names in my database, in approximate chronological order.
+After these follow line fragments of from ten to thirty-nine names.
+I welcome any information that can help me to link any of these lines to other lines, or to fill in more details.
 The number of persons in my database belonging to each line is indicated.
-I welcome any information that can help me to link any of these lines, or to fill in more details.

 - By the third generation, Clement's descendants were located in two places that I know of: Dorchester, MA, and Bristol, RI.
 I cannot trace the Dorchester-Roxbury branch of the family beyond the mid-Nineteenth Century.
 Descendants were numerous in the three towns of Bristol County, RI (Bristol, Barrington, Warren).
 Several descendants were found in nearby communities (Providence, Smithfield, East Providence, North Providence, Cranston and Warwick, RI, and Rehoboth, MA).
 One branch of the family moved to Whiteside County, IL, and from there spread to Rock Island and Peoria counties.
 Other branches of the family settled in Iowa (Clinton, Woodbury, Cerro Gordo and Scott counties), New York (Albany County and Brooklyn), Washington (Pierce County), and California (Solano and San Joaquin counties).
 A few wandered into Connecticut (Killingly and Lebanon) in the early eighteenth century, but I have not been able to trace them further.